hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/README.md

 # The Nitro Module

-Nitro goes beyond the CRUD functionality and allows native and dynamic queries.
+Nitro goes beyond the CRUD functionality to provide native code and dynamic queries to be executed.

 The main features of Nitro queries are:

+- Use available native extensions of the SQL dialect that the database implements, to gain access to advanced features
-- Reaching for High Performance: By using all native extensions of the SQL dialect that the database implements, a developer with knowledge of SQL optimization can create queries that can achieve high performance.
+- Use available native extensions of the SQL dialect that the database implements, to gain access to high performance queries.
-- Dynamic SQL: Dynamic SQL allows queries to change their form by enabling, disabling, or rendering sections of the query based on runtime parameters.
-See [Dynamic SQL](nitro-dynamic-sql.md).
+- Using DynamicSQL to define queries that change their form by enabling, disabling, or rendering sections of the query based on runtime parameters.
+See [DynamicSQL](./nitro-dynamicsql.md).

 ## Example